oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 MQTT control packets are transported over this one stream without modification to the MQTT packet format.

-This document applies to implementations of MQTT 3.1 [MQTT311] and MQTT 5.0 [MQTT5].
-It covers connection establishment, keepalive, graceful and abnormal connection termination, and protocol upgrade and downgrade procedures specific to the Single Stream operating mode.
+This document applies to implementations of MQTT 3.1.1 [MQTT311] and MQTT 5.0 [MQTT5].
+It covers connection establishment, keepalive, graceful and abnormal connection termination, and protocol upgrade and fallback procedures specific to the Single Stream operating mode.

 This document does not define multistream operation, server-initiated streams,